Dr. Arthur Janov

 It is interesting to note that the film "Avatar" was also filmed in New Zealand and is analogous to the plight of the Australian indigenous people who were going to be displaced, had Uranium mining gone ahead in Kakadu National Park.

 According to Novelty Media which is based in Tel Aviv, the original version of "Pretty Woman" -- even though this movie has an absolutely (and totally) different story line -- was initially titled "3000" ... and was a docu-drama about prostitution, std's and drugs ---> but the title was later changed to "Pretty Woman".
 This preposterous claim is similar to saying that "Apollo 13" a docu-drama about space travel was the original script version for the film "Gravity" and/or the original script version for the TV series "Lost in Space".
-These two films as well as the TV series were to be subsequently re-titled "A Space Oddity" as per David Bowie's 1969 hit-tune, which was about an astronaut named Major Tom who became lost in space.
+It would be absurd to say that these two films as well as the TV series were subsequently re-titled FROM "A Space Oddity" as per David Bowie's 1969 hit-tune, which was about an astronaut named Major Tom who became lost in space.
 This ridiculous claim was to be made -- seemingly -- because all three original artistic works for these films were about space travel.
 George Clooney and Sandra Bullock in the film "Gravity" as well as Tom Hanks, Bill Paxton and Kevin Bacon in the film "Apollo 13" happen to ALSO become lost in space and need to be rescued by Ground Control in Houston Texas in the USA.

 It is more than evident that this ridiculous claim was made as an attempt to hide the fact that the original artistic material for the film "Pretty Woman" was also obtained from the TRUE AUTHOR since May 1984.
 The same applies to "Lethal Weapon" - "Strange Bed Fellows" and its conjoint twin "I pronounced you Chuck and Larry" - which were recorded on the same magnetic tape recording device as "Crocodile Dundee"...